 those principles will be practical in terms of global survival.

-we disagree, but instead recognize that they too are created in the image of God.
-But we do not let our insistence that they
+those with whom we disagree, but instead recognize that they too are created in the image of God.
+But we do not let our insistence

-are created in the image of God impede us from throwing our full energy into removing them from positions of power, overturning
+that they are created in the image of God impede us from throwing our full energy into removing them from positions of power,

-their economic system, or putting them in prison when they have violated basic human rights.
-(We could start there with the
+overturning their economic system, or putting them in prison when they have violated basic human rights.
+(We could start there

-enablers of torture in the Bush administration.)
-Respect for the other is consistent with nonviolently resisting negative
+with the enablers of torture in the Bush administration.)
+Respect for the other is consistent with nonviolently resisting

-policies with all our strength, thereby rejecting the kind of nonjudgmental, nonconfrontational, "who am I to judge others
+negative policies with all our strength, thereby rejecting the kind of nonjudgmental, nonconfrontational, "who am I to judge

 politics in which we encourage forgiveness and compassion, but not moral relativism or the inability to struggle to replace